zdu-strong/transparent-republic/README.md

 Each community elects one Community Supervisor.
 There is no population limit for a community, but the Community Supervisor of a community with fewer than 1,000 residents does not receive a salary.<br/>

+Hold only four powers:<br/>

+✅ The power to elect the Community Supervisor.<br/>
-Citizens can vote to re-elect or impeach their Community Supervisor:<br/>

-If the impeachment rate ≥ 50%, the supervisor is removed immediately.<br/>
+✅ The power to revoke their Community Supervisor, when the impeachment rate reaches ≥ 50%.<br/>

+✅ The power to create a governance region, and the court will review it afterward.<br/>

+✅ The power to adjust the governance region they belong to, and the court will review it afterward.<br/>

 ## 🔷 2.
 Community Supervisors  <br/>